lukemckinstry/big-geospatial-data/09_septa_bus_routes_viz.md

  - Put the script into the `data/google_bus` folder
  - Activate you `geospatial` conda environment
  - Add the geojson package, run `conda install geojson`
- - Run the script `python3 GenerateSimpleRouteShapes.py`.
-You must run the script from within the directory containing the csv files of the gtfs archive.
+ - Run the script by typing the following command in your terminal `python3 GenerateSimpleRouteShapes.py`.
+You must run the script from within the directory containing the files of the gtfs archive.
  - The script will output a file called `route_shapes.geojson`.
  - You can inspect the file in QGIS or geojson.io.